819 line: History

+Electronovision

+The 819-line video standard also saw some use in the United States, by the Electronovision motion picture process.
+It was developed by producer and entrepreneur H. William "Bill" Sargent, Jr. around 1964 to produce a handful of motion pictures, theatrical plays, and specials in the 1960s and early 1970s using videotape recording utilizing the higher resolution afforded by the 819-line video standard for production, later transferred to film via kinescope for theatrical release.

+Electronovision used conventional B&W television cameras (RCA TK-60 cameras were used) and Ampex 2" quadruplex-format VTRs for the process that were configured to operate in the 819-line standard, which was a better fit for later transfer via a kinescope process to 35mm film than the usual 525-line 30 frame per second video standard in use in the US at the time, due to the higher resolution and the 25 fps frame rate of 819-line video being closer to the resolution and 24 fps frame rate of motion picture film.

 Technical details

 This was arguably the world's first high-definition television system, and, by today's standards, it could be called 736i (as it had 737 lines active, but one of the lines was composed of 2 halves) with a maximum theoretical resolution of 408×368 line pairs (which in digital terms can be expressed as broadly equivalent to 816×736 pixels) with a 4:3 aspect ratio.
 By comparison with modern digital standards, 720p is 1,280×720 pixels, of which the 4:3 portion would be 960×720 pixels, while PAL DVDs have a resolution of 720×576 pixels.

-The testcards used with the system had resolution gratings the went up to 900 TV lines.
+The testcards used with the system had resolution gratings that went up to 900 TV lines.
 However, the theoretical picture quality far exceeded the capabilities of the analogue equipment of its time, and each 819-line channel occupied a wide 14 MHz of VHF bandwidth.

-General technical specifications of the broadcast television systems used with 819-lines.

-819-lines were broadcast using two systems: System E and F.
+819-lines were broadcast using two CCIR systems, System E and System F.